 ApsaraDB for Redis allows you to create an instance from a specified backup set.
 Data in the new instance is the same as that in the backup set.
 This feature can be applied in scenarios such as data recovery, quick business deployment, and data verification.

 In this example, an ApsaraDB for Redis instance is created, and you are charged the related fees.
 For more information, see Billing items and pricing.

 - Log on to the ApsaraDB for Redis console.

-- In the top navigation bar, select the region where the target instance is located.
+- On the top of the page, select the region where the instance is deployed.

-- On the Instances page, click the Instance ID of the target instance.
+- On the Instance List page, click the Instance ID of the instance.